jsurbaitis/hr-barcode-scanner-web/README.md

 Live version: https://jsurbaitis.github.io/hr-barcode-scanner-web/.

 Scans and interprets Croatian invoice barcodes (PDF417 barcodes with HUB-3 data format).
+Works best with a good smartphone camera.

 Barcodes are decoded using [@zxing/library](https://github.com/zxing-js/library).
 Accuracy is not guaranteed and results may vary depending on input quality.